Synchronicities with Mother Teresa

 At that time in my life, I was seeking to understand what my ‘calling’ was.
 I equated my calling with my career.

 I later discovered a calling has no connection to career at all.
 It can eventually become something we do to help others, but it’s not something we’re paid to do.
-It’s an inner discovery that slowly leads us to understanding who we are and why we’re here.
+It’s an inner discovery that slowly leads us to understand who we are and why we’re here.

 One quote of Mother Teresa’s in particular pushed me out of my comfort zone.
 ‘Let God use you without consulting you.’